spring/spring/game/AI/AAI/AAI ReadMe.txt

 		- Improved unit detection a bit (some bogus weapons like mobile jammers in aa will not be considered being combat units anymore, static mobile units (like dragons claw) will be filtered out as well)

 		- Improved assistance management e.g. factories will now call assisters both based on buildque length and buildtime of single units (thx to accid_uk for his suggestion)

 		- Added MIN_ASSISTANCE_BUILDSPEED statement to mod cfg

-		- Improved AAI's building placement at the beginning of the game (buildings will not be spread out that much anymore to reduce wlaking time of commander (thx to acid uk for the idea)

 		- AAI now takes the position of its base into account when placing stationary defences for extractors outside of its base